 When you're in New Orleans, shopping on Magazine Street is a great way to spend a day.
-You'll find 6 miles of great shops and restaurants, and the Magazine Street bus travels the whole distance so you can choose the portion of the street you're most interested in walking.
+You'll find six miles of great shops and restaurants, and the Magazine Street bus travels the whole distance so you can choose the portion of the street you're most interested in walking.
 Just buy a Jazzy Pass card and you can get on and off as many times as you like in one day.
-At some point, you'll likely get hungry and since this is New Orleans, after all, it's not hard to find great food.
+At some point, you'll likely get hungry, and since this is New Orleans after all, it's not hard to find great food.
 Magazine Street offers a selection of eateries for every taste and budget.

-Billed as a Caribbean Taqueria, the Rum House serves up lunch and dinner dishes like Red Curry Shrimp Rundown (jumbo Louisiana shrimp in a creamy red curry sauce served with coconut mango rice) and Island Style Cuban Steak (medium rare flank steak in a ginger soy pineapple marinade served with black beans and cornbread dressing).
+Billed as a Caribbean Taqueria, the Rum House serves up lunch and dinner dishes like the Red Curry Shrimp "Rundown" (jumbo Louisiana shrimp in a creamy red curry sauce served with coconut mango rice) and the Island Style "Cuban Steak" (medium rare flank steak in a ginger soy pineapple marinade served with black beans and cornbread dressing.)
 True to its name, there's an extensive rum list representing rum from more than 20 countries.

 For a more elegant dining experience, Lilette offers French and Italian-inspired cuisine with an emphasis on fresh local ingredients.
 It is counted among the best restaurants in New Orleans by locals and is perfect for a long, upscale lunch or a romantic dinner on the heated patio.
 Classic starters include escargot and duck confit.

 La Petite Grocery is in an old Creole building that was a neighborhood grocery for years, hence, the name.
 Now it's a comfortable neighborhood bistro in Uptown serving great food.
-The menu changes often to take advantage of the fresh seafood and produce in season.
+The menu changes often so take advantage of the fresh seafood and produce in season.

-Chef Alon Shaya blends Israeli cuisine with Southern flavors, drawing influence and inspiration from North Africa, the Middle East, Eastern Europe, Turkey, and Greece.
+Shaya blends Israeli cuisine with Southern flavors, drawing influence and inspiration from North Africa, the Middle East, Eastern Europe, Turkey, and Greece.
 The menu highlights seasonal and locally sourced ingredients based on daily availability.
 Vegetarians will find plenty of menu options.

 Mahony's is a typical New Orleans po-boy shop with some gourmet po-boys added to the traditional menu.
 A po-boy — or po’ boy — is a traditional sandwich native to Louisiana that is served on French bread stuffed with meat or seafood.
 If you're not in the mood for a po-boy, there's traditional Lousiana comfort food like crawfish etouffee with melted cheddar over a mound of fries, or seafood gumbo.